Find out if you need adapters or converters for your electrical devices

-We do not recommend bringing a hair dryer from North America; many hotels have hair dryers in rooms, and some swimming pools have hair dryers for use in changing rooms.
+If you are visiting Iceland from overseas, we do not recommend bringing a hair dryer.
+Many hotels have hair dryers in rooms, and some swimming pools have hair dryers for use in changing rooms.

 Make sure to check the voltage labels on your appliances or chargers to see if you need to bring an adapter or converter+adapter.

-Converters and adapters are available in Iceland at the duty-free store in Keflavík Airport as well as some major hotels, electronic stores, souvenir shops and bookstores.
+Converters and adapters are available in Iceland at the duty-free store in Keflavík Airport as well as electronic stores, souvenir shops and bookstores and some major hotels.